SOCIAL MEDIA PLANNING - COME OUT OF LOCKDOWN AHEAD

 WHERE TO SAY IT?

 Instagram is great for two uses, targeting younger consumers and promoting highly visual content.
 If you are looking to promote a product or service primarily aimed at a youthful audience, Instagram boasts the highest engagement from younger users.
 If your product or service is highly visual such as graphic design, art or fashion, Instagram is the platform for you.
 Features such as the grid layout and the carousel view of photos make it the most effective and fashionable way to display creative work.
 Its vast pool of ‘influencers’ is also a great tool for marketers who want to promote their products to niche audiences through sponsored posts and affiliate links.
-Instagram isn’t the best platform for business to business networking unless within specific creative industries.
+However, Instagram isn’t the best platform for business to business (B2B) networking unless within specific creative industries.

 SCHEDULE IT IN ADVANCE